verdverm/verdverm.github.io/_sr/04-pge.md

 ### Theory

-1. **Search Space Organization** - Understanding and desiging the structure of the search space.
+1. **Search Space Organization** - Understanding and designing the structure of the search space.
 1. **Evaluating Forms Once** - Designing the model for detection and avoidance of overlapping subproblems.
 1. **Removing Non-determinism** - Creation of a completely reproducible SR algorithm.